0x1B05/english/cnn10/content/20240308.typ

 Claudette, who's now 84 years old, remained an unsung hero of the racial justice movement, util the book about her life by Philip Hoose won the National Book Awards for Young People's Literature in 2009.

 Next, we honor the life of Kate Sheppard, an activist who helped New Zealand become the first country in the world to allow women to vote back in 1893.
-Originally born in Liverpool, England, she immigrated to New Zealand in her early 20s and became an activist as a member of Women's Christian Temperance Union, which advocated for women sufferage as a way to fight for liquor prohibition.
-Kate, however, took her activism way beyond that, become a leader in New Zealand sufferage movement, fighting for issues ranging from representation in Parliament to freedom from wearing the corset.
+Originally born in Liverpool, England, she immigrated to New Zealand in her early 20s and became an activist as a member of Women's Christian Temperance Union, which advocated for women suffrage as a way to fight for liquor prohibition.
+Kate, however, took her activism way beyond that, become a leader in New Zealand suffrage movement, fighting for issues ranging from representation in Parliament to freedom from wearing the corset.
 Her activism work in New Zealand and abroad inspired women's rights movement around the world, rise up.

 ==== 参考翻译